 Christians in the Middle East face the worst persecution and execution in over a thousand years.
 MAINSTREAM MEDIA IGNORES IT.
 WILL YOU?

 As defined by the Geneva Convention, GENOCIDE refers to violent crimes and human rights abuses committed against groups with the intent to destroy the existence of the group.
-Join us to for an enlightening and compelling presentation on a crisis which threatens the very existence of ancient communities in the Middle East.
+Join us for an enlightening and compelling presentation on a crisis that threatens the very existence of ancient communities in the Middle East.

 In countries including Syria, Iraq, and Libya, ISIS is committing genocide against Christians and other non- Muslim minorities; actions which John Kerry called “shocking human rights abuses.”

 Rapes, torture, kidnappings, forced marriages, bombings, the destruction of religious property and monuments are accelerating at an alarming pace.
 Israel and, for now, Lebanon, are the only countries where human rights are respected and where Christians are free to practice their religion and are safe from persecution